LexBorisoff/web-cli/README.md

 <pre><code>web <em>--option=value</em></code></pre>
 <pre><code>web <em>--option value</em></code></pre>

-> ⚠️ The assignment syntax (`--option=value`) is preferred, especially when building larger web queries with many search term keywords.
-This helps avoid any confusion between what is an option's value and what is an actual keyword.
+> The assignment syntax (`--option=value`) is more explicit and helps avoid any confusion between what is an option's value and what is an actual keyword, especially when building larger web queries with many search term keywords.

 1-letter options can be combined together with a single dash `-` as long as their combination is valid: